eXascaleInfolab/pytrec_eval/README.md

 where `measure` is a function that computes some metrics.
 A ranking is a list of pairs `(TrecRun, score)` ordered by decreasing score.

+pytrec_eval can also creates plots:

+* The function `plotEvaluation` plots an histogram highlighting the performance of a run for each topic.
+It is possible to save the plot into a file by using the optional parameter `outputFile`.

+`pytrec_eval.plotEvaluation(trecRun, qrels, pytrec_eval.ndcg, outputFile='./ndcg.pdf', showPlot=True)`

+* The function `plotRecallPrecision` plots the recall/precision curve of a given run.
+It is also possible to have multiple recall/precision curves, one for each topic, by setting `perQuery = True`.

+`pytrec_eval.plotRecallPrecision(trecRun, qrels, perQuery=True, outputFile='./recall-precision.pdf', showPlot=False)`

+* The function `plotRecallPrecisionAll` plots the recall/precision curves of all runs contained in the input list of runs.

+`pytrec_eval.plotRecallPrecisionAll([run0, run1, run2], qrels, outputFile='./recall-precision-all.pdf', showPlot=False)`

 Statistical Tools